anonymous-ai-researcher/emnlp2026-id4315/README.md

 ### Why the interval for a difference is wider than you expect

-`CD_M` is estimated by resampling base-source pairs.
+`CD_M` is estimated by resampling base–source pairs.
 For a single model, a percentile bootstrap gives an interval directly.
 For the *difference* between two models, the correct interval depends on whether both were resampled on a common draw of pairs.
 If they were, a paired interval is available and it is narrower.